projectatomic/papr/README.md

    `@rh-atomic-bot retry`.

-**NOTE:  it is not required (but encouraged!) to use Homu as a merge bot when utlizing PAPR to automatically run tests against your PRs.
+**NOTE:  it is not required (but encouraged!) to use Homu as a merge bot when using PAPR to automatically run tests against your PRs.
 If your repo is currently only using PAPR and would like to start using Homu, [open an issue here](https://github.com/projectatomic/papr/issues/new) to request usage of Homu.**